-- Garden tools
+- · Garden tools

-- Construction/renovation tools
+- · Construction/renovation tools

 - Smoke and CO alarms

 - Portable flashlights and spotlights

 - E-toys

+- E-bikes, E-Skateboards, E-Scooters, and Hoverboards

-&lt;sup>2 Products not covered under an existing stewardship plan.
+1 Excluding products covered under an existing stewardship plan.

-Some products containing easily removable batteries are selected for inclusion based on the likelihood that their batteries will end up in Call2Recycle's recycling stream due to frequency of battery replacement associated with usage.
+Some products containing easily removable batteries are selected for inclusion based on the likelihood that their batteries will end up in the program's recycling stream due to frequency of battery replacement associated with usage.
 The program's goal is to ensure that applicable batteries are safely managed at end-of-life while also minimizing the potential for cross-subsidization between products and categories.
-Applicable products may include garden tools, construction and renovation tools, smoke and carbon monoxide alarms, portable flashlights and spotlights, electronic toys, and e-mobility (electric bicycles, electric scooters, nd electric skateboards).
+Applicable products may include garden tools, construction and renovation tools, smoke and carbon monoxide alarms, portable flashlights and spotlights, electronic toys, and e-mobility (electric bicycles, electric scooters, and electric skateboards).
 Any fee placed on these categories is intended to manage the batteries and not for the device itself.
-Product categories are subject to change.
+Product categories are reviewed annually due to the constantly changing marketplace, particularly with new devices with embedded batteries.